Mohawks of Kahnawà:ke

-Mohawks of Kahnawà:ke (Kahnawákeró:non) are a Mohawk First Nation located in Mohawk Nation Territory composing part of Quebec, Canada.
+Mohawks of Kahnawà꞉ke (Kahnawákeró꞉non) are a Mohawk First Nation located in what is now Quebec, Canada.
 In 2024 the band had a registered population of 11,787 members.
 Its main reserve is Kahnawake 14, located on the south shore of the St. Lawrence River opposite Montreal.
 It also shares the uninhabited reserve of Doncaster 17 with the Mohawks of Kanesatake for hunting and fishing.
-The band is governed by the Mohawk Council of Kahnawà:ke.
+The band is governed by the Mohawk Council of Kahnawà꞉ke.

 Demographics

-The members of Kahnawà:ke First Nation are Mohawk who left the Mohawk Valley in the 1660s to return to the Northern part of Mohawk Nation territory.
+The members of Kahnawà꞉ke First Nation are Mohawk who left the Mohawk Valley in the 1660s to return to the Northern part of Mohawk Nation territory.
 However, they may have been predominately assimilated captives of the Beaver Wars from the Huron and Algonquin tribes.
 In November 2024, the band had a total registered population of 11,787 members, 3,635 of whom lived off reserve.